D1.1 Sort sets of data about people or things according to two attributes, usingtables and logic diagrams, including Venn and Carroll diagrams.

 Sorting and Classifying Representations

-In the initial sorting and classifying experiences, educators should allow students to use personal representations (for example, concrete materials, drawings) before exposing them to representations using conventional graphs (for example, Venn diagram, Carroll diagram).
+In the initial sorting and classifying experience, educators should allow students to use personal representations (for example, concrete materials, drawings) before exposing them to representations using conventional graphs (for example, Venn diagram, Carroll diagram).
 Afterwards, students should be provided with a variety of opportunities to choose the type of representation that is appropriate for what they want to demonstrate.

 Personal Representations